Virgin Media Mesh WiFi is awesome for a few good reasons. Think about your current WiFi setup.

 Why do you need a mesh router for Virgin Media?

-The main reason that you ‘need’ (strong word, I know) is that your current internet might be suffering from black spots and dead zones in your home.
-You really want one of these units if:
+The main reason that you ‘need’ (strong word, I know) mesh WiFi or pod units is that your current internet might be suffering from black spots and dead zones in your living spaces.

 - You have weak signal around your house